-The loan pools awarded in this most recent transaction include:
+The loan pools awarded in this most recent sale include:

-Bids are due on Fannie Mae's fifteenth Community Impact Pools on June 18, 2019.
+Bids are due on Fannie Mae's eighteenth Community Impact Pool on October 19, 2021.

 SOURCE Fannie Mae